 Having demonstrated that outsourcing increases remainers' wages, what is the total effect of outsourcing on wage inequality?
 Recent work has found that wage inequality is increasing in both Germany (Card, Heining, and Kline, 2013) and the United States (Song et al., 2018).
 In both countries, increased wage inequality has been partially driven by sorting-high-wage workers are increasingly working in high-wage firms.
 (Abowd, Kramarz, and Margolis, 1999) Both Card, Heining, and Kline (2013) and Song et al. (2018) suggest outsourcing is a potential mechanism for increased inequality.
 Goldschmidt and Schmieder (2017) show that outsourcing among low-wage occupations increased wage inequality in Germany.
 However, because remainers wages increase, that analysis may have under or over-estimated the effect of outsourcing on inequality.
 If remainers are low-wage and outsourcing increases their wages, Goldschmidt and Schmieder (2017) over-estimated the effect of outsourcing on inequality.
 If, instead, remainers are high-wage and their earnings increase, Goldschmidt and Schmieder (2017) under-estimated the effect of outsourcing on inequality.
 I examine the effect of outsourcing on within-firm wage inequality and aggregate wage inequality.
-After outsourcing, firms become more equal, both because the firms outsource low-wage workers and the earnings gains are concentrated among low-wage remainers.
-This suggests firms are outsourcing their lowest-wage workers, and is consistent with outsourcing as a partial explanation for recent sorting trends.
+After outsourcing, firms become more equal-the within-firm 90-10 wage ratio declines by 10% and the gini index declines by 5%.
+This decline in within-firm inequality occurs because the firms remove low-wage workers and outsourcing increases low-wage remainers' earnings more.
+This result is consistent with outsourcing as a partial explanation for recent sorting trends.